godotengine/godot-docs/development/file_formats/tscn.rst

 Resources
 ---------

 Resources are components that make up the nodes.
-For example, a MeshInstance node will have an accompanying ArrayMesh resource.
+For example, a MeshInstance3D node will have an accompanying ArrayMesh resource.
 The ArrayMesh resource may be either internal or external to the TSCN file.